-Each year HCE will report on its progress towards the strategic objectives and KPIs in the form of an annual report to the Membership.
-This annual report will also include financial information for the calendar year (described in Section III, above) and consider completed: balance sheet, financial statements, changes in circumstance that may warrant a new and comparison of HCE rates against other look at one or more specific enterprise risks.
-The Colorado utilities.
-HCE Board and staff leadership may also modify the Strategic Goals and Objectives and/or KPIs as needed to address the changing landscape.
-The for the year, across all Departments in accordance Board may direct staff leadership to amend and re-publish this Strategic Plan accordingly.
+Each year HCE will report on its progress towards the strategic objectives and KPIs in the form of an Annual Report to the Membership.
+This Annual Report will also include financial information for the calendar year completed: balance sheet, financial statements, and comparison of HCE rates against other Colorado utilities.

-It will also include a list of key accomplishments with work plans.
+It will also include a list of key accomplishments for the year, across all Departments in accordance with work plans.
 The elements of this Report will be provided online and reviewed in person with those attending the Annual Meeting of Members to offer a yearly snapshot of the health of the cooperative.